 (Image taken in September 2001.
 Author’s own collection.)

-The 50-metre ocean pool at Dee Why is easily reached by the promenade walk.
+The 50-metre ocean pool at Dee Why now known as the Isa Wye Rockpool is easily reached by the promenade walk.
 The pool complex consists of an older main pool and a newer wading pool.
 This pool complex formed by mass concrete walls and incorporating an outcrop of sandstone on one side is a popular subject for photographers.